Canon 1D vs Olympus E-M10

 |8 shutter flaps per second||8 shutter flaps per second|

 |500 shots per battery charge||320 shots per battery charge|

 |156 x 158 x 80 mm, 1585 g||119 x 82 x 46 mm, 396 g|

 Body comparison: Canon 1D vs Olympus E-M10

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Olympus E-M10.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 is considerably smaller (60 percent) than the Canon 1D.
 Moreover, the E-M10 is substantially lighter (75 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the E-M10 does not feature any corresponding weather-sealing.